btnlq/HexagonyGenerator/README.md

 Generated hexagon consists of "procedures", each procedure requires at least 3 columns.
 Each condition (`if`, `for`, `while`) adds 1 or 2 more procedures.
 So a large number of `if-else` results in a large hexagon.
+In contrast, conditional expressions do not create procedures.

 A single procedure program (i.e. a program without control flow statements) is transpiled using another algorithm into a smaller Hexagony.